Home » Technology » NanoCell vs QLED

 Which technology will have the best picture for NanoCell vs QLED?
 Which technology to choose?
 Tough questions today.
 Let’s find out why.

-If the answer is needed immediately and without any theory, LG Nanocell and Samsung QLED (Quantum Dot) TVs from the same price category have similar picture quality.
-To choose the right model you need to compare two televisions side by side, then you can see the difference in the screen.
+If the answer is needed immediately and without any theory, LG Nanocell and Samsung QLED (Quantum Dot) TVs in the same price category have similar picture quality.
+To choose the right model, you need to compare two televisions side by side, and then you can see the difference in the screen.

 Both technologies are used in LCD TV screens and use quantum dots.
 They are needed to improve picture quality.